mu-zhao/Liars_dice/README.md

 Files:

-1. main_platfrom.py:
+1.main_platfrom.py:

  a showcase of the platform

 2.common.py:

  supporting files of the platform

 3.lairs_dice advisor.ipynb:

  use one(or several) of the AIs to play as advisors to the player.

-4. strategies:
+4.strategies:

  AIs that play liar's dice.